 Thank you for your interest in becoming a Guardian home for a JoaLins Australian Labradoodle puppy.
 This program is designed for families that would love an Australian Labradoodle puppy or an older dog from JoaLins but can’t afford the large upfront cost.
-Our Guardian Home program is a unique and exciting opportunity for a family who lives in Florida to provide a safe and loving home environment for one of our awesome labradoodle puppies.
+Our Guardian Home program is a unique and exciting opportunity for a family who lives within 2 hours of the Tampa Bay area in Florida to provide a safe and loving home environment for one of our awesome labradoodle puppies.

+The JoaLins Guardian Home Program allows selected JoaLins’ Australian Labradoodles owned by JoaLins to be nurtured in a loving home environment provided by an approved individual known as a JoaLins Guardian.
+The program allows the Guardian to raise and care for the “pick of the litter” Australian Labradoodle selected by JoaLins while the ownership and breeding rights of the labradoodle are retained by JoaLins for a contracted number of years.
+It is JoaLins’ intent to breed this labradoodle once testing has been completed and JoaLins determines this labradoodle is suitable for breeding.
 Here at JoaLins Australian Labradoodles we do not believe in kenneling our dogs.
 Therefore, for us to be able to maintain our breeding program we have implemented our Guardian Home Program.
-This ensures that all our future breeding dogs will be raised as a family member in a loving home environment as our dogs are raised here at our home.
+This ensures that many of our future breeding dogs will be raised as a family member in a loving home environment as our dogs are raised here at our home.

 Frequently Asked Questions about the JoaLins Guardian Home Program.